-Highlights include the Domesday Book, royal portraits of Elizabeth I, Victoria, and Elizabeth II, illustrations and manuscripts from the 1217 Battle of Lincoln, and the 1217 Charter of the Forest.
+Highlights include the Domesday Book (at Lincoln Castle), royal portraits of Elizabeth I, Victoria, and Elizabeth II, illustrations and manuscripts from the 1217 Battle of Lincoln, and the 1217 Charter of the Forest (at Lincoln Castle).

 The exhibition will be on display mostly in The Collection, and also in Lincoln Castle's Magna Carta Vault.

 - 1141 Battle of Lincoln Illustration, The Collection